The One Where They Build a House: Plot

-Michael (Jason Bateman) plans to save the Bluth Company by beginning construction on a new model home and holding a ribbon-cutting ceremony.
-Gob (Will Arnett), now president-in-name-only of the company, promises the board the house will be built in two weeks.
+Michael plans to save the Bluth Company by beginning construction on a new model home and holding a ribbon-cutting ceremony.
+Gob, now president-in-name-only of the company, promises the board the house will be built in two weeks.
 Michael protests, and Gob suggests building a fake house, with nothing on the inside.
-Meanwhile, Buster (Tony Hale) tries to find a way out of being volunteered to the army by Lucille (Jessica Walter), while he suspects that she and Oscar (Jeffrey Tambor) are having an affair.
-Lucille tries repeatedly to end the relationship, but can't resist Oscar's luxurious hair.
+Meanwhile, Buster tries to find a way out of being volunteered to the army by Lucille, while he suspects that she and Oscar are having an affair.
+Lucille tries repeatedly to end the relationship, but cannot resist Oscar's luxurious hair.
 Buster finally finds out about the affair, gets upset, and willingly goes off to war.

-Lindsay (Portia de Rossi) and Tobias's (David Cross) newly open marriage becomes more competitive, and Lindsay makes a date with a homeless man (Thomas Jane), only to realize that he is actually an actor living on the street to research his role.
+Lindsay and Tobias's newly open marriage becomes more competitive, and Lindsay makes a date with a homeless man, only to realize that he is actually an actor living on the street to research his role.
+After he rejects her, she and Tobias reconnect.
 As Gob cuts the ribbon on the hollow house at the ceremony, all four walls collapse.
 Gob angrily accuses Michael of setting him up, and the brothers get into a fight in front of the attending press, resulting in a lot of bad publicity for the company.
-Michael and Gob realize that their competitive attitudes stem from George Sr. (Tambor) always pitting them against each other.
+Michael and Gob realize that their competitive attitudes stem from George Sr. always pitting them against each other.

-Meanwhile, George Sr. hides out in Mexico with Kitty (Judy Greer), who is driving him crazy.
+Meanwhile, George Sr. hides out in Mexico with Kitty, who is driving him crazy.
 He asks Gob to wire him money, but the call ends when the police take him down for marijuana smuggling, thinking he is Oscar.
-George Sr. eventually manages to convince the Mexican police that he is not Oscar when they start to refer to his infamous appearance on the Bluth company's cornball fryer commercial.
+George Sr. eventually convinces the Mexican police that he is not Oscar when they start to refer to his infamous appearance on the Bluth company's cornball fryer commercial.
 He thinks he is off the hook until all the Mexican officers angrily show him burns they got from attempting to use the fryer.
-He tries buying his way out of the predicament, but fails to contact either Gob and Michael, who both have decided not to speak to him.
+He tries buying his way out of the predicament, but fails to contact Gob and Michael, who both have decided not to speak to him.
 He is unable to get the money for the bribe and is dragged away by the officers.

-On the next Arrested Development...

-The homeless man is revealed to be an actor; when Lindsay realises this, she asks him out.
-After he rejects her, she and Tobias reconnect.